slowernews/wisdom-tldr/README.md

 > *'One of the most potent weapons in the battle for information is giving out false information.'*

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
-The lie is going to burn you.'*
+The lie is going to burn you.' -- hostage negotiator*